Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 However, it is usually acceptable to include a limited number of "drive-by" changes that are unrelated to the main changes made in the PR, as long as they are minor enough that they don't overlap with the main changes or "clutter" the PR in a way that makes it hard to review.
 It is customary to list these drive-bys in the PR description, so that the reviewer is not surprised by the inclusion of seemingly unrelated code in the review request.

 Finally, be sure to write a descriptive title and thorough description for your PR.
 The description should briefly explain the context and motivation for the PR, as well as summarize the changes it makes.
+Keep in mind that the PR title will be included in the Git commit log (this is because it is used as the message of the merge commit when the PR is merged), making it particularly important to be clear and concise.

 ### How big should a PR be?